 This secured orthophotography service is updated on a quarterly basis using the latest ortho-rectified imagery.
 The flown date indicates the date the imagery was collected.
 Some tiles may have anomalies, for example cloud cover, and in such cases a previous ortho image may be stitched to the most recent.

-The 1:10 000 scale raster mapping has been derived directly from OSNI branded large-scale database and provides clear, detailed and textual information on roads, buildings, fields, administrative boundaries, water features and vegetation, overlaid by contours at 10m intervals.
+The 1:10,000 scale raster mapping has been derived directly from OSNI branded large-scale database and provides clear, detailed and textual information on roads, buildings, fields, administrative boundaries, water features and vegetation, overlaid by contours at 10 metre intervals.

-The 1:50 000 scale raster mapping has been derived directly from our OSNI branded large-scale database and provides small scale information on roads, buildings, administrative boundaries, water features and vegetation, under laid by contours at 10m intervals.
+The 1:50,000 scale raster mapping has been derived directly from the OSNI branded large-scale database and provides small scale information on roads, buildings, administrative boundaries, water features and vegetation, under laid by contours at 10 metre intervals.

 A range of datasets have been added to the PRONI Historical Maps viewer to enhance its functionality and provide additional information for users, including:

-The parish was once an ecclesiastical unit of territory, initially based on early Christian and monastic settlements.
-Subsequently used by the Established Church of Ireland after the Reformation, it was then also adopted as a civil administrative area.
+The parish was once an ecclesiastical unit of territory, at first based on early Christian and monastic settlements.
+Later used by the Established Church of Ireland after the Reformation, it was then also adopted as a civil administrative area.
 Over time, some civil and ecclesiastical boundaries came to vary.
 This application reflects current civil parish boundaries.

 Other land divisions referenced in the viewer

 The application also references barony.
 The barony is a now obsolete administrative unit that is mid-way in size between a county and a parish.
 Many historical PRONI records are organised by barony and further subdivided by Parish and Townland.

 In the majority of cases, smaller divisions fit neatly into larger - a number of townlands are grouped together to form a civil parish; a number of parishes are grouped together to form barony and so on.
 However, this is not always the case: